-MB: My earlier work, which harnessed the processes, materials and accpmpanying contexts of needlework/plain-sewing within the conventions of a minimalist aesthetic, was very labour intensive and involved meticulously planned and predetermined execution.
+MB: My earlier work, which harnessed the processes, materials and accompanying contexts of needlework/plain-sewing within the conventions of a minimalist aesthetic, was very labour intensive and involved meticulously planned and predetermined execution.
 The conception of the more recent work as a series of interchangeable elements, which can be continually assembled and reassembled, marks a significant shift in approach.
 There is still the opportunity for a level of precision and control in the making of the individual elements; but at the same time, a greater degree of spontaneity as the initial production of the work moves from the security of the studio to a process of performed improvisation within the space of display.
-Offering the opportunity for continual rearrangement, the physical form of the work remains essentially mutable, materialised through the temporary coalition of the discrete sculptural components within a changing series of staged mise-en-scène.
-Meaning similarly remains mutable mobilised through the various correspondences set play across the different elements and the subject of the experiential encounter.
-There is still a very evident ‘constructive’ approach but the process of assemblage allows new relationships to momentarily coalesce and for the work to dictate its own direction beyond predetermined subjective production values of design and manufacturing processes, is how to assimilate with but at the same differentiate form mainstream consumable objects.
+Offering the opportunity for continual rearrangement, the physical form of the work remains essentially mutable, materialized through the temporary coalition of the discrete sculptural components within a changing series of staged mise-en-scène.
+Meaning similarly remains mutable mobilized through the various correspondences set play across the different elements and the subject of the experiential encounter.
+There is still a very evident ‘constructive’ approach, but the process of assemblage allows new relationships to momentarily coalesce and for the work to dictate its own direction beyond predetermined subjective production values of design and manufacturing processes, is how to assimilate with but at the same differentiate form mainstream consumable objects.
 From my own perspective, it is the self-conscious highly staged artifice of the work that allows the work to maintain a level of aesthetic autonomy and declare itself first and foremost as an aesthetic object.

+AF: Yes, I think this is an insightful observation of the way I use materials and process.
+I am interested in the way in which these can access tacit knowledge (in forms as yet unknown) from direct observations and experiences together with things recalled or imagined.
+As I allow the forms to suggest several things and yet become something new in themselves, I like to imagine that these resemblances and differences tend to cling precariously together (physically in the appearance of the objects and in our recollections).
 It is important that any traces on the underside surface of the solidified plaster are lifted off the casting surface during the process of making in layers and combinations which I try to imagine and yet can never quite know.
 I have previously described this kind of synchronic tearing through the material, which I intend to oppose the idea of time experienced as a linear event; more coalesced in the surface and form of an object itself, rather like rings of a tree or a slice through a flint stone.

 JS: You have arrived at this point in your artistic career having had experiences of things outside your current (artistic) practice; as a designer, academic etc. can you say something about the impact of those past experiences on your current practice?

 MB: Although I have always taught fine art, there is generally a textile element to my practice by way of acknowledging my educational background in textiles and the historical dissemination of the work largely under the banner of contemporary craft or textile specific contexts.
-As an artist whose identity has been formulated in relation to my historical alllegiance to textile materials and processes, the challenge raised in practice is how to recognise the significance of situated experience and the continuing validity of a practice grounded in a critical interrogation of material conventions.
-At the same time there is a desire to avoid re-rehersing well-worn aesthetic strategies and predetermined discursive contexts and instead actively embrace the richness and diversity afforded by the post-modern/post-meduim condition of contemporary art.
-My earlier work strategically framed traditionaln needlework and plain-sewing techniques within the conventions of a minimalist aesthetic and in relation to the discourse of modernist autonomy.
+As an artist whose identity has been formulated in relation to my historical allegiance to textile materials and processes, the challenge raised in practice is how to recognise the significance of situated experience and the continuing validity of a practice grounded in a critical interrogation of material conventions.
+At the same time there is a desire to avoid re-rehearsing well-worn aesthetic strategies and predetermined discursive contexts and instead actively embrace the richness and diversity afforded by the post-modern/post-medium condition of contemporary art.
+My earlier work strategically framed traditional needlework and plain-sewing techniques within the conventions of a minimalist aesthetic and in relation to the discourse of modernist autonomy.
 Informed by my engagement with feminist and poststructuralist theory, what was initially a productive and empowering strategy, in time became formulaic and creatively limiting.
-I found myself backed into a corner as the work became subsumed by its own agenda and dictated by a strategy of negative opposition and the subversion of the cultural cides that were set in play.
+I found myself backed into a corner as the work became subsumed by its own agenda and dictated by a strategy of negative opposition and the subversion of the cultural ideas that were set in play.
 The new work was an attempt to take a more critically affirmative approach, acknowledge my complicity with the very systems that I sought to oppose and actively open up to heterogeneity and alterity.

 Maxine Bristow, Component (Re) configuration i.210320-LA95LB, 2014, steel, canvas work stitched in tapestry wool, grey denim trim, cotton furnishing fabric, whitewood timber, aluminium, woollen yarn, faux leather vinyl, cotton knit binding, bow-tie hooks and slides, nickel belt ends.